davidsbond/whisper/README.md

 // See the package documentation for all available configuration options. node := whisper.New(id)

+// This is how you react to changes within the gossip network, by handling individual events.
+You'll want to do this
+// in its own goroutine.
+Events MUST be handled otherwise the node will eventually block on writing to the channel. for evt := range node.Events() {
+    switch evt.Type {
+        // ...
+    }
+}

 // This blocks until the given context is cancelled or a fatal error occurs, use it in a separate goroutine or
 // an error group
 node.Run(ctx)